privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 ---

-The Privacy by Design foundation processes personal data with the aim of realising attribute-based authentication and signatures via the system [IRMA](/irma-en), an abbreviation for *I Reveal My Attributes*.
+The Privacy by Design foundation processes personal data with the aim of realizing attribute-based authentication and signatures via the system [IRMA](/irma-en), an abbreviation for *I Reveal My Attributes*.
 The foundation is responsible for this data processing and in doing so abides by the General Data Protection Regulation (GDPR).